fdevillard/ada-swissleak/README.md

  * https://www.parlament.ch/en/organe/national-council/members-national-council-a-z
  * https://www.parlament.ch/centers/documents/de/interessen-nr.pdf

- Moreover, we have a list of their _declared interests_, in which they officially declare which companies they support (make this more precise/complete).
+ Moreover, we have a list of their _declared interests_, in which they officially declare which companies they support.

 - https://www.parlament.ch/centers/documents/de/interessen-nr.pdf (National
   Council)